RedBeardLab/zeeSQL-doc/docs/references.md

 It eliminates keys from Redis itself, as well if the key is a RediSQL database create with [`ZEESQL.CREATE_DB`][create_db] it will eliminate the SQLite database, stop the thread loop and clean up everything left.

-If the database is backed by a file the file will be close, but it won't be deleted.
+If the database is backed by a file the file will be closed, but it won't be deleted.

 **Complexity**: DEL is O(N) on the number of keys, if you are only eliminating the key associated with the SQLite database will be constant, O(1).